dotnet/docs/docs/core/diagnostics/observability-with-otel.md

 ### 7. Collect metrics with Prometheus

 The metrics data that is exposed in Prometheus format is a point in time snapshot of the process's metrics.
-Each time a request is made to the metrics endpoint, it will give the current values.
-While current values are interesting, they become most valuable when compared to previous history, so you can see trends, and detect if values are anomylous.
-Commonly services have spikes based on the time of day, or world events such a shopping spree on black friday.
-By comparing the values against historical trends, you detect if they are abnormal, or if a metric is slowly getting worse over time.
+Each time a request is made to the metrics endpoint, it will report the current values.
+While current values are interesting, they become more valuable when compared to previous history, so you can see trends and detect if values are anomylous.
+Commonly, services have usage spikes based on the time of day, or world events such a shopping spree on black friday.
+By comparing the values against historical trends, you can detect if they are abnormal, or if a metric is slowly getting worse over time.

 The process doesn't store and aggregate any history of the metrics.
 Adding that capability to the process could be resource intensive, and in a distributed system we commonly have multiple instances of each node, so we want to be able to collect the metrics from all of them, and then aggregate and compare with their historical values.

 Prometheus is a metrics collection, aggregation and time series database system.
 You configure it with the metric endpoints for each service and it will periodically scrape the values and store then in it's time series database.
 They can then be analyzed and processed as needed.

+#### 7.1 Install and setup Prometheus

 Download Prometheus for your platform from [https://prometheus.io/download/](https://prometheus.io/download/) and extract the contents of the download.